conduktor/conduktor-docs/src/pages/changelog/Console-1.30.0.md

 A full list of all the exported audit log event types is published on the [Audit Log](/platform/navigation/settings/audit-log/#exportable-audit-log-events) page.

 ***

+### Conduktor Chargeback: Data Export

+The tabular data you can see on the Chargeback page can now be exported into a CSV file to enable easier integration with existing organization cost management data.

+For more detailed information, check out the Exporting chargeback data section in the Chargeback documentation.

 ## Fixes 🔨
+- Fixed an issue where pagination was not working as expected in the SQL Indexed Topics table when there are more than 50 topics indexed